Exam preparation and writing

 Allows you to compare 3 places to determine the best place for you to study.

-Ten Traps of Studying (University of Connecticut)
+Ten Traps of Studying (Baylor University)

 How to work on your courses on a regular basis, how to prepare for various types of tests, and ten traps that students fall into that sabotage their exam performance.